USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 e-mail: zlobek@uw.edu.pl

-Social Affairs Office of the University of Warsaw
+Office for Personnel Social Benefits of the University of Warsaw

 ul.
 Krakowskie Przedmieście 26/28